 ...working in Buffalo's living laboratory

-Since 2009, this fellowship program has provided opportunities for Cornell undergraduate students to participate as a group in research, engaged learning and service in community-based economic development in Buffalo.
+This fellowship program provides paid opportunities for Cornell undergraduate students to participate as a group in research, engaged learning and service in community-based economic development in Buffalo.

 Undergoing dynamic reinvention, Buffalo is home to a rich array of creative organizations tackling rust belt challenges.
 Students will learn about and contribute to vibrant local innovation by working with nonprofit organizations, social enterprises, government officials, business and labor advocates focused on revitalizing the metro Buffalo economy.
 Affordable group housing is available for students not from the area.